free5lot/hid-apple-patched/README.md

 __UPDATE May 2016: DKMS support added (tested on Ubuntu 16.04).
 Thanks to @almson!__

+__UPDATE Dec 2015: An option to use the right Alt key as right ctrl was added.
+Thanks to @sami-mw!__

 __UPDATE Oct 2015: The patch was modified for kernel 4.2 and support of Macbook Pro 2015.
 Thanks to @Aetf!__